spuddydev/CITS3403_Group_Project/README.md

 ## Description
 Research match is a applcation for researchers, supervisors and students for collaboration by providing a way to find new research projects and to connect with similar interested students, aswell as share project proposals.

+### Features
+- Browse available research projects
+- Match with other students and supervisors
+- Share saved projects with other users
+- Secure user login and registration
+- Responsive UI for mobile and desktop

+## Tech Stack
+- Python / Flask
+- Jinja2
+- SQLAlchemy
+- HTML/CSS/JavaScript

 ## Installation

 ### 1. Install Dependencies
 Make sure you have Python installed.
 Then, install the required Python packages:

 ```bash